ant31/achemy/README.md

 ### Generating Schemas with the CLI

-Achemy includes a command-line tool to automatically generate static, type-safe Pydantic models from your `AlchemyModel` definitions.
+Achemy includes a command-line tool to automatically generate static, type-safe Pydantic models from your model definitions (those inheriting from `achemy.Base`).
 This is the recommended first step for integrating your database models with an API.

 #### Step 1: Install Typer